How to Become a Teacher in Pennsylvania

 Up to 50% of student teaching can be done in a remote learning environment.

-Starting fall 2024, the state will pay student teachers, making it one of at least five states to do so.
-The PA Student Teacher Support Program will pay student teachers a $10,000 stipend and an additional $5,000 for student teachers working in high-need areas or have a high rate of open positions.
+The state pays student teachers, making it one of at least five states to do so.
+The PA Student Teacher Support Program will pay student teachers a $10,000 stipend and a grant payment of $2,500 may also be available to the student teacher’s cooperating teacher.

 However, awardees who don’t complete the three-year commitment may have to repay the awards.